dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 permalink: /projects/datacenter-tracker/
 ---

 This page tracks publicly reported data center projects in Sweden.
+The dataset is being developed for an upcoming research article estimating the impact of data center load additions on electricity prices in Swedish bidding zones.
+Sweden is one of the fastest expanding markets in the world for data centers, in large part due to available renewable electricitiy and a favourable climate for cooling.
+Given the broader public interest in this ongoing development, I'm sharing the dataset here as a public resource.
+Note that all entries are interpretations based on news reports and press releases.
 The dataset and methodology is under development.

-The overview table shows one row per project or campus.
 Capacity phases and reported capacity entries can be expanded under each project.
-Summary values are based only on the selected overview entry for each project, not on all underlying capacity entries.
+Assumptions are stated below.

 <div class="tracker-controls">
   <label>